inference-labs-inc/brain-bench-runner/README.md

 Benchmarks for ZKML frameworks, as shown on the public [BrainBench] site.
 Based on the work from [zkonduit/zkml-framework-benchmarks], this repo extends benchmarked frameworks and adds new metrics to the benchmarks.
 This repo also includes a GitHub actions script to automate the benchmarking and aggregation process on a variety of machines.

+You can find the frontend repo here at [brain-bench-fe]

 ## Getting started (from [zkonduit/zkml-framework-benchmarks])

 To run the benchmarks, you need to first install python (version 3.9.18 specifically), rust, rust jupyter kernel, risc0 toolchain, and scarb on your unix-like machine.